Matrix Model for Riemann Zeta via its Local Factors: Matrix model in the large phase space

 As a result of the renormalisation, the parameters now take the following form

 where we have used \cref{sumVM}.
 As expected this has contribution from the trivial zeroes of the Riemann zeta function (the last set of terms) as well as its pole (the first term 1 in the parentheses).
-We shall discuss the contribution of the trivial zeroes shorty (in \cref{ssec:MMGamma}), but for now, in the following let us concentrate on the contributions from the \emph{non-trivial zeroes only} (the second sum).
+We shall discuss the contribution of the trivial zeroes shorty (in \cref{ssec:MMGamma}), but for now, in the following let us concentrate on the contributions from the \emph{non-trivial zeroes only} (the first sum)\footnote{The divergence from the first term in the integral corresponds to the pole at $s=1$.
+It can be removed by multiplying the partition function by a factor of $(s-1)$.
+Since our primary goal is to look at the non-trivial zeroes, we choose to ignore this issue.}.
 Splitting these zeroes into real and imaginary parts, $\gamma_m = \sigma_m + i t_m$, this piece is

 The renormalised parameters $\beta_m^{\mathrm{ren}}$ should be finite for the matrix model to be defined.
 The requirement for this is that the integrals be convergent.
 The condition for that is met if $\sigma_m \le \mu$ for all $\sigma_m$.
 A priori not any value of $\mu$ is distinguished, however, saturation of the inequality (namely $\sigma_m=\mu$ for all $m$) is certainly more elegant.
 In this case, thanks to the reflection symmetry, the unique choice is $\mu = \frac{1}{2}$.